📚

 See Units

 There is, indeed, a rhyme and reason to all the various chords that are possible in all keys.
-Triads and seventh chords are built in the scale degrees of a given key.
-Diatonic means within the key, or from the notes of the scale of the key.
+Triads and seventh chords are built on the scale degrees of a given key.
+Diatonic means within the key, or from notes of the scale of the key.

-To see how this works, we will do an example.
-Using the key of C Major, let’s construct all of the diatonic chords of C Major.
+Using the key of C Major, let's construct all the diatonic chords of C Major.
 First, we write the C Major scale:

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-yKJUY2Bybkpi.png?alt=media&token=8319e40d-90f2-4cf3-bb94-71ded82ca336